TippedBucket/Custom_quad_copter/README.md

 - This ratio allows us to interpt remaining battery life while we fly.

 ## SHORTING PROTECTION
-- In order to protect the Teensy micro controller, we need to use a [Zener Diode](https://www.digikey.ca/en/products/detail/onsemi/BZX79C2V4-T50A/977904).
+- In order to protect the Teensy microcontroller, we need to use a [Zener Diode](https://www.digikey.ca/en/products/detail/onsemi/BZX79C2V4-T50A/977904).
 During a short circuit where the current exceeds 85A, (0.039[V/A] * 85 [A]= 3.315[V]) the voltage to the Teensy would exceed the maximum limit and fry our expensive piece of equipment.
-The Zener diode, will shunt excess current to the ground and clamp the voltage so it never rises above 2.4V for this specific one.
+The Zener diode will shunt excess current to the ground and clamp the voltage so it never rises above 2.4V for this specific one.
-- However, we can are still only protected on a over voltage on the positive side, meaning that if the battery is connected backware, the Zener wont help.
+- However, we can are still only protected on a overvoltage on the positive side, meaning that if the battery is connected backware, the Zener wont help.
 To protect for the negative direction a [normal diode](https://www.digikey.ca/en/products/detail/onsemi/1N4007G/1485479) is also in place to block nagative voltages.

 ## BATTERY PROTECTION
 - The [BTS50080-1TMB Power Swtich](https://www.infineon.com/assets/row/public/documents/10/49/infineon-bts50080-1tmb-ds-en.pdf?fileId=5546d4625a888733015aa435ca67114f) protects the battery with the following process:
 1. **Current Monitoring Inside the Switch**
-   - The switch contrinouslyt monitors the drop voltage across its MOSFET
+   - The switch continuously monitors the drop voltage across its MOSFET
    - Once the drop voltage rises above 3.5V, the device recognizes a fault

 2. **Current Limitng**
-   - As soon as the short occurs, the device limites the load current to a defined value up to 90 A depedning on the supply voltage, which prevents an uncontrolled current surge that could hurt that battery
+   - As soon as the short occurs, the device limits the load current to a defined value up to 90 A, depending on the supply voltage, which prevents an uncontrolled current surge that could hurt the battery
 3. **Turn Off Fast**
-   - If the overcurrent persists (350us-650us) the switch turns off completly and latches the off state, isolating the battery
+   - If the overcurrent persists (350us-650us) the switch turns off completely and latches the off state, isolating the battery
 4. **Thermal Protection as Backup**
-   - If the short circuit detection doesnt trigger first, risning internal temps over 175 will trigger a shutdown and turn the switch off.
+   - If the short circuit detection doesn't trigger first, rising internal temps over 175 will trigger a shutdown and turn the switch off.

 ## BATTERY LIFE
-- I used this table to determine the approximate time before the drones LED would turn red.
-Theoretically I could cycle the battery with an arduino script I wrote for UBC-Chem-E-Car to determine the battery voltage capacity relationship but this graph seemed to work for the mean time.<br>
+- I used this table to determine the approximate time before the drone's LED would turn red.
+Theoreticall, I could cycle the battery with an arduino script I wrote for [UBC-Chem-E-Car](https://www.ubcchemecar.com/) to determine the battery voltage capacity relationship but this graph seemed to work for the meantime.<br>
  <p align="center"> <img width="271" height="474" alt="image" src="https://github.com/user-attachments/assets/9064c5e8-2403-4f0e-bd18-a2af95fb0e83" />

 # GYROSCOPE DATA